the-moot-point/samsara-fleet-manager/README.md

 - **Create new drivers** in Samsara from CSV data
 - **Update driver information** (phone, license, location tags)
+- **Sync updates with Headcount data** for phone, location, and email
 - **Deactivate drivers** with reasons
 - **Email reports** of all operations performed
 - **Error handling** and detailed logging